Differential estimates for fast first-order multilevel nonconvex optimisation: Differential estimation from tracking inequalities

-When $X$ is Hilbert, we write $\nextestgrad$ for the Riesz representation of $\nextestdiff$.
-We do not provide a single explicit formula for $\nexxt u$ and $\nexxt p$, instead, we assume them to satisfy \emph{tracking estimates} as in \cite{jensen2022nonsmooth,suonpera2024general}.
-We formulate these tracking estimates---that are essentially contractivity estimates with suitable penalties for parameter change---in \cref{sec:assumptions}, and provide examples of \emph{inner and adjoint methods} that satisfy them.
-We follow with an estimate on the error of approximation of $F'(\thisx)$ by $\estdiff F(\thisx)$ in \cref{sec:tracking:error}.
+When $X$ is a Hilbert space, we write $\nextestgrad$ for the Riesz representation of $\nextestdiff$.
+We do not provide a single explicit formula for $\nexxt u$ and $\nexxt p$.
+Instead, we assume them to satisfy \emph{tracking estimates} as in \cite{jensen2022nonsmooth,suonpera2024general}.
+We formulate these tracking estimates---that are essentially contractivity estimates with suitable penalties for parameter change---in \cref{sec:assumptions}.
 Our goal is to derive, in \cref{sec:smoothness}, variants of standard descent inequalities and Lipschitz bounds for the estimate $\nextestdiff$.
+In \cref{sec:inner-adjoint} we provide examples of \emph{inner and adjoint methods} that satisfy the tracking inequalities.

 Although $\nextestdiff$ will have the above structure, we want to avoid constructing $\nexxt p \approx S_u'(\this x) \in \linear(X; U)$ directly due to its high dimensionality.
 Instead, we seek to only construct the necessary projections through a lower-dimensional variable $\nexxt w$.
 We illustrate this idea in the following example.